-The Principal of The Hazeley Academy was the Accounting Officer for the period and has overall responsibility for the management of the academies within the Trust.
+The CEO was the Accounting Officer for the period and has overall responsibility for the management of the academies within the Trust.
 In order to fulfil this responsibility, the AO worked closely with the Trustees, the headteachers and other senior members of staff.